HB1091 (2024) Detail

 Be it Enacted by the Senate and House of Representatives in General Court convened:

 II.
 "Candidate" means an individual who seeks election to any public office or party position to be voted at a primary, general, or special election, whether or not the public office or party position has been specifically identified at such time and whether or not such individual is nominated or elected.
-An individual should be considered a candidate seeking election, or re-election, if the individual has:
+An individual shall be considered a candidate seeking election, or re-election, if the individual has:

 (a) Taken the action necessary to qualify for election, such as filing as a candidate;